microsoft/AirSim/docs/coding_guidelines.md

 ## Naming Conventions

-Avoid using any sort of Hungarian notation on naming and "_ptr" on pointers.
+Avoid using any sort of Hungarian notation on names and "_ptr" on pointers.

 | **Code Element** | **Style** | **Comment** |
 | --- | --- | --- |